$N$-player games and mean-field games with smooth dependence on past absorptions: Abstract

 \section{Abstract}

-Mean-field games with absorption is a class of games, that have been introduced in \citet{campi} and that can be viewed as natural limits of symmetric stochastic differential games with a large number of players who, interacting through a mean-field, leave the game as soon as their private states hit some given boundary.\\ In this paper, we push the study of such games further, extending their scope along two main directions.
-First, a direct dependence on past absorptions has been introduced in the drift of players' state dynamics.
-Second, the boundedness of coefficients and costs has been considerably relaxed including drift and costs with linear growth.
-Therefore, the mean-field interaction among the players takes place in two ways: via the empirical sub-probability measure of the surviving players and through a process representing the fraction of past absorptions over time.
-Moreover, relaxing the boundedness of the coefficients allows for more realistic dynamics for players' private states.
-We prove existence of solutions of the mean-field game in strict as well as relaxed feedback form.
-Finally, we show that such solutions induce approximate Nash equilibria for the $N$-player game with vanishing error in the mean-field limit as $N \to \infty$.
+Mean-field games with absorption is a class of games that has been introduced in \cite{campi2018n} and that can be viewed as natural limits of symmetric stochastic differential games with a large number of players who, interacting through a mean-field, leave the game as soon as their private states hit some given boundary.

+In this paper, we push the study of such games further, extending their scope along two main directions.
+First, we allow the state dynamics and the costs to have a very general, possibly infinite-dimensional, dependence on the (non-normalized) empirical sub-probability measure of the survivors' states.
+This includes the particularly relevant case where the mean-field interaction among the players is done through the empirical measure of the survivors together with the fraction of absorbed players over time.
+Second, the boundedness of coefficients and costs has been considerably relaxed including drift and costs with linear growth in the state variables, hence allowing for more realistic dynamics for players' private states.
+We prove the existence of solutions of the MFG in strict as well as relaxed feedback form, and we establish uniqueness of the MFG solutions under monotonicity conditions of Lasry-Lions type.
+Finally, we show in a setting with finite-dimensional interaction that such solutions induce approximate Nash equilibria for the $N$-player game with vanishing error as $N \to \infty$.

 { \textbf{Key words and phrases:} Nash equilibrium, mean-field game, absorbing boundary, McKean-Vlasov limit, controlled martingale problem, relaxed control.}

 { \textbf{2000 AMS subject classifications:} 60B10, 60K35, 91A06, 93E20.}